-However it was shown for only some static classical solutions which does not involve $X^0$.
+However, it was shown for only some static classical solutions that do not involve $X^0$.
+Even if the solution involves $X^0$, the similar relation should hold as long as the solution is invariant under the shift of $X^0$ and it depends effectively only on derivatives of $X^0$.
 There is a possibility that solutions exist for which these conditions do not hold.
 In this paper, we examine the relation between the energy and the Ellwood invariant for static solutions that are constructed by $K,B,c$ and matter operators involving $X^0$.
 As a result, we obtain that there is a possibility that the energy is not proportional to the Ellwood invariant for such solutions.

 This paper is organized as follows.
 In section \ref{review:KBc}, we review the discussion in \cite{Baba:2012cs} and confirm that the Ellwood invariant is proportional to the energy for regular solutions using only $K,B,c$.
 This includes not only Okawa type solution \cite{Okawa:2006vm} but also ghost brane solution \cite{Masuda:2012kt} and so on.
 In section \ref{original:KBcX}, we examine the relation for regular solutions which are constructed by $K,B,c$ and matter operators\footnote{In \cite{Baba:2012cs}, they prove for BMT solution \cite{Bonora:2010hi} which involves a relevant matter operator.
-We consider solutions that are constructed by not only the relevant operator but any matter operator involving $X^0$.}, and we obtain that \eqref{cond:2} does not hold.
+We consider solutions that are constructed by not only the relevant operator but any matter operator involving $X^0$.}, and we obtain that there is a possibility that the energy is not proportional to the Ellwood invariant for such solutions.
 Additionally, we show the difference between the energy and the Ellwood invariant.
 In section \ref{summary}, we present the summary.
 Appendix \ref{Ape:Xcorr} gives formulas for correlation functions of the $X^\mu$ operators in sliver frame.
-In appendix \ref{cond:1}, we provide a proof for one of relations that are needed to show that the energy is proportional to the Ellwood invariant.
+In appendix \ref{appendixcond:3} and \ref{cond:1}, we examine relations that are needed to show that the energy is proportional to the Ellwood invariant.